JD/MBA Dual Degree Program

 This dual degree provides a cost and time savings of up to 24 units compared to completing each degree separately.
 Up to 12 of the required 87 JD units are accepted as crossover courses from the MBA program and up to 12 of the required 48 MBA units are accepted as crossover courses from the JD program.
 Separate admission is required and each school applies its own standards and requirements for admission and continued participation.
 Students enrolled in the dual degree program complete the first two years of study exclusively at the law school, and spend the third year at the business school.
 The JD/MBA program is offered jointly with the USF School of Management.

 After completing their second year at the law school, students then complete their third year exclusively in the full-time MBA cohort program.
 Part-time JD students who wish to enroll in the joint program must (1) convert to full-time status before the start of the second year, (2) complete six law units in the summer immediately following the first year, (3) complete the first and second year exclusively in the law school, and (4) complete the third year exclusively in the full-time MBA cohort program.
 MBA courses are offered in fall, spring and summer terms, and follow a cohort model for the required core courses.

-For the JD MBA concurrent degree, students who begin their law study Fall 2017 must earn at least 84 units of course credit, including 42 units in required core courses, plus additional program requirements, and 56 business units, including 28 units in required core courses.
+For the JD MBA concurrent degree, students must earn at least 87 units of course credit, including 52 units in required core courses, plus additional program requirements, and 48 business units, including 28 units in required core courses.

 Up to 12 of the required 87 JD units are accepted as crossover courses from the MBA program and up to 12 of the required 56 MBA units are accepted as crossover courses from the JD program.